 The examination process for promotion to the rank of Lieutenant shall be competitive among employees in the rank of Firefighter or Firefighter-Paramedic who meet the eligibility requirements set forth below and who desire to submit themselves to such process.
-The agreed upon eligibility requirements to participate in the promotional process shall be published at least six months prior to the date of the beginning of the promotional process.
-Members of the Bargaining unit shall be eligible to participate in the process for promotion to Lieutenant only if they meet the following qualifications: (a) service of a minimum of five years of full-time sworn service with the Oswego Fire Protection District, and (b) achievement of certification of Fire Officer I (CoFO) or provisional Fire Officer I (CoFO) as described by the Office of the Illinois State Fire Marshal.
+The agreed upon eligibility requirements to participate in the promotional process shall be published at least 180 days prior to the date of the beginning of the promotional process.
+Members of the Bargaining unit shall be eligible to participate in the process for promotion to Lieutenant only if they meet the following qualifications: (a) service of a minimum of six years of full-time sworn service with the Oswego Fire Protection District, and (b) achievement of certification of Fire Officer I (CoFO) or provisional Fire Officer I (CoFO) as described by the Office of the Illinois State Fire Marshal at or before the expiration of the most current eligibility list.